Manuel Haas

-Manuel Haas (born 7 May 1996) is an Austrian professional footballer who plays for German 3.
-Liga side VfL Osnabrück.
+Manuel Haas (born 7 May 1996) is an Austrian professional footballer who plays for German 2.
+Bundesliga side VfL Osnabrück.

 Club career

 On 17 August 2020, he signed with SV Ried.

 International career

 He was the member of Austria Under-17 squad for 2013 UEFA European Under-17 Championship and 2013 FIFA U-17 World Cup, but remained on the bench in all games.
 He played in the first two games at the 2015 UEFA European Under-19 Championship as Austria was eliminated at group stage.